JamesSaxon/jamessaxon.github.io/_posts/2021-01-01-circumnavigating-chicago.md

 The last official access heading west is at Worth, but I got out at Willow Springs Road.
-The bank under the bridge comes down to the water, and t is used for fishing.
+The bank under the bridge comes down to the water, and it is used for fishing.
 There is a well-trodden
   path that runs directly to the adjacent parking at Saganashkee Slough.
 There are other places where one might put out (as I later found),